dpaudel/NepalBioinformatics/README.md

 Applied Bioinformatics in Agriculture and Medicine Data and scripts for training newbies in bioinformatics

+### Computing session
+For this session, we will be using Google Cloud Platform(https://cloud.google.com/).
-# Download data from NCBI
+### Download data from NCBI

 ```
 wget https://sra-pub-sars-cov2.s3.amazonaws.com/sra-src/SRR11177792/WHV-Nepal-61-TW_1.fastq.gz